Monotone hulls for N cap M: Monotone hulls

 \begin{corollary} It is consistent that \begin{itemize} \item there are no monotone Borel hulls on $\cM$ with respect to $\cM$, and \item there are no monotone Borel hulls on $\cN$ with respect to $\cN$, and \item there are no monotone Borel hulls on $\cM\cap \cN$ with respect to $\cM\cap\cN$. \end{itemize} \end{corollary}

 The non-existence of monotone Borel hulls on $\cI$ implies non-existence of such hulls on $\cS_\cI$.
-While some partial results were presented in \cite{ElMa09} and \cite{BaFi1x}, not much is known about the converse implication.
+While some partial results were presented in \cite{ElMa09} and \cite{BaFi11}, not much is known about the converse implication.

-\begin{problem} [Cf. Balcerzak and Filipczak {\cite[Question 26]{BaFi1x}}] Let $\cI\in \{\cM,\cN\}$.
+\begin{problem} [Cf. Balcerzak and Filipczak {\cite[Question 26]{BaFi11}}] Let $\cI\in \{\cM,\cN\}$.
 Is it consistent that there exists a monotone Borel hull on $\cI$ (with respect to $\cI$) but there is no such hull on $\cS_\cI$ ?
 In particular, is it consistent that ${\rm add}(\cI)={\rm cof}(\cI)$ but there is no monotone Borel hull on $\cS_\cI$ ? \end{problem}

-It was noted in \cite[Proposition 7]{BaFi1x} (see also Elekes and M\'{a}th\'{e} \cite[Theorem 2.4]{ElMa09}) that ${\rm add}(\cI)={\rm cof}(\cI)$ implies that there exists a monotone Borel hull on $\cI$ (with respect to $\cI$).
+It was noted in \cite[Proposition 7]{BaFi11} (see also Elekes and M\'{a}th\'{e} \cite[Theorem 2.4]{ElMa09}) that ${\rm add}(\cI)={\rm cof}(\cI)$ implies that there exists a monotone Borel hull on $\cI$ (with respect to $\cI$).
 It appears that was the only situation in which the positive result of this kind was known.
-Using FS iteration with partial memory we will show in this section that, consistently, we may have ${\rm add}(\cI)<{\rm cof}(\cI)$ (for $\cI\in\{\cN,\cM\}$) and yet there are monotone hulls for $\cI$.
+Using a finite support iteration of ccc forcing notions we will show in this section that, consistently, we may have ${\rm add}(\cI)<{\rm cof}(\cI)$ (for $\cI\in\{\cN,\cM\}$) and yet there are monotone hulls for $\cI$.

 \begin{definition} Let $\cI$ be an ideal of subsets of $\can$. \begin{enumerate} \item We say that a family $\cB\subseteq {\rm Borel}(\can)\cap \cI$ is {\em an mhg--base for $\cI$} if\footnote{``mhg'' stands for ``monotone hull generating''} \begin{enumerate} \item[(a)] $\cB$ is a basis for $\cI$, i.e., $(\forall A\in\cI)(\exists B\in \cB)(A\subseteq B)$, and \item[(b)] if $\langle B_i:i<\omega_1\rangle$ is a sequence of elements of $\cB$, then for some $i<j<\omega_1$ we have $B_i\subseteq B_j$. \end{enumerate} \item Let $\alpha^*,\beta^*$ be limit ordinals. {\em An $\alpha^*\times\beta^*$--base for $\cI$} is a sequence $\langle B_{\alpha,\beta}:\alpha<\alpha^*\ \&\ \beta<\beta^*\rangle$ of Borel sets from $\cI$ such that it forms a basis for $\cI$ (i.e., (a) above holds) and \begin{enumerate} \item[(c)] for each $\alpha_0,\alpha_1<\alpha^*$, $\beta_0,\beta_1<\beta^*$ we have